Kasanen/Yksilotehtava/README.md

 ## Final changes

-- Input type changed from "username" to "text".
+- Input type changed from `username` to `text`.
 Caused troubles in style.
 - Improved responsive view by removing margin from flex-item and width from dest-Btn (Style.css).
+- Changed URL from `/index.html` to `./index.html` in following files: profileFavorites.js and profileFunctional.js .

 ## Notes & Troubleshooting